What is aphasia from which Bruce Willis suffers?

 Bruce Willis’s family did not provide details of the cause of his aphasia.

-,Aphasia simply means that someone has a language problem with which they were not born.“, summarized Hugo Botha, a neurologist at the Mayo Clinic in Minnesota.
+“Aphasia simply means that someone has a language problem they were not born with”Neurologist Hugo Botha at the Mayo Clinic in Minnesota summed up.

 Read Full News